-Pothos isn’t just your average houseplant — it’s actually a really good climber.
-While most people let their pothos trail along shelves or hang in pots it has a natural knack for scaling upwards when given the chance.
+Pothos isn’t just your average houseplant – it’s actually a really good climber.
+Most people will let their pothos dangle down or along their shelves or hang it from a pot it’s got a real flair for climbing up if you give it the chance.

-You can train your pothos to climb and help you save space or create a real statement.
-But sometimes its a struggle to come up with ideas for your pothos to climb.
+You can train your pothos to climb as a way to save space or make a statement.
+But even if you want red to it can be tough to come up with ideas for your pothos to climb.

 Understanding Pothos Growth Habits